wearerequired/wp-cli-clear-opcache/README.md

-WP-CLI Clear Opcache
+WP-CLI Clear OPcache
 =========================

-Use WP-CLI to clear the Opcache for a site via HTTP.
+Use WP-CLI to clear the OPcache for a site via HTTP.

 ## Usage